alphagov/govuk-import-export-prototype/guidance/wood-packaging-requirements.markdown

 - pallet collars
 - dunnage (loose wood used to protect goods and their packaging)

-You don't need to follow these rules for processed woods like plywood, raw wood of less than 6mm thickness or other packaging materials like cardboard.
+You don't need to follow these rules for processed woods like plywood, raw wood of less than 6mm thickness, or other packaging materials like cardboard.

 $CTA